SEPT 2020 dates are July 5th- July 11th.

 Community-building among the outstanding group of teachers for which SEPT is known

 It has always been a goal of SEPT to keep each year's class size small to ensure that each participant gets the most out of his or her experience.
-SEPT offers a high faculty-student ratio, with a class size between 25 and 30 teachers.
+SEPT offers a high faculty-student ratio, with a class size between 50-60 and expanding each year.

 Thanks to a generous donation by an MIT alumnus, we are excited to expand our reach with the number of teachers that participate in SEPT, as well as to diversify our programming.
-We’re pleased to announce that for the 2018 SEPT Class, we are offering two tracks.
-Both tracks will participate in the same morning lectures given by MIT professors.
+We’re pleased to announce that for the 2020 SEPT Class, we are offering three tracks.
+All tracks will participate in the same morning lectures given by MIT professors.
 Afternoon sessions will vary based on which track teachers choose and will be a mix of workshops, experiences, and discussions.

 Track 1: "Broadening Participation in STEM"

-- This track will support teachers in their acquisition of skills to support women, racial and ethnic minorities and students with disabilities in STEM.
+- This track will support teachers in their acquisition of skills needed to coach and encourage student populations that have been traditionally underrepresented in STEM fields.

-- Afternoon programming will consist of workshops, reflections and discussions focused on increasing and maintaining participation in STEM for underserved communities.
+- Afternoon programming will consist of workshops, reflections and discussions focused on increasing and maintaining participation in STEM for women, students with disabilities, ethnic and racial minorities, and other underserved communities.

 Track 2: "Bringing Project-Based Learning & Inquiry into STEM Classrooms"